+- a.
 The DEC must review de novo and accept, reject, or modify the Hearing Panel's findings and recommendations.
 The DEC must give deference to, but is not bound by, the Hearing Panel's determination of a witness's credibility that is based upon its observation of the witness's demeanor.
 The DEC must issue a final order that grants, denies, or denies with a right to re-apply after a period that does not exceed five years.
-The final order also must set for the DEC's factual findings, any mitigating or aggravating factors, and the Anonymous Case Histories that the DEC found relevant.
+The final order also must set for the DEC's factual findings, any mitigating or aggravating factors, and the Anonymous Case Histories that the DEC found relevant. concerning the Petition for Fitness Determination.
+De novo means that the DEC must consider the matter anew, as if the Hearing Panel had rendered no recommendation, except that the DEC: - 1.
+Must give deference to, but is not bound by, the Hearing Panel's determination of a witness's credibility that is based upon its observation of the witness's demeanor; and - 2.
+Must give deference to the Hearing Panel's rulings on procedural and evidentiary motions unless the DEC finds that such a ruling was arbitrary and capricious. - b.
+The DEC must issue its final order that either grants the Petition or denies the Petition and imposes a Temporary Bar or a Permanent Bar.
+The DEC's final order also must set forth the DEC's factual findings, any mitigating or aggravating factors, and the Anonymous Case Histories that the DEC found relevant.